2022 visit by Volodymyr Zelenskyy to the United States: Reaction

 The Associated Press, citing a security analyst, wrote "Zelenskyy's mission of keeping America engaged is a difficult one, but he is up to the task."
 David Sanger of the New York Times argued that Zelenskyy's true purpose was appealing "to the minority of Republicans who are reluctant to spend more in a conflict whose end is nowhere in sight..."
-To this end, Zelenskyy reminded Congress that Iran's assistance to Russia might ultimately impact close U.S. ally Israel, essentially urging Congressmembers hesitant to invest more in Ukraine to see it as part of a broader defense of Western interests.
+To this end, Zelenskyy reminded Congress that Iran's assistance to Russia might ultimately impact close US ally Israel, essentially urging Congressmembers hesitant to invest more in Ukraine to see it as part of a broader defence of Western interests.